Blogs

 Most popular payment methods in the Nordics

-The Nordic countries in Europe are widely recognized as being extremely modern and digitally savvy nations.
-In fact, a popular opinion in the payments space is that the Nordic countries will become the first “cashless” societies, clearly conveying the importance of digital payments in the region.
-This is also illustrated by the fact that 84.65% of Swedes shop online, making it the number one e-commerce embracing population in the world.
-According to the same report, Norway ranks as the second largest e-commerce market in terms of revenue per shopper.
-Therefore, it is no surprise that the Nordics are an attractive region for cross-border merchants and knowing about the local payment methods is imperative for expanding into these digital nations.
+The Nordic countries in Europe have gained widespread acclaim for their remarkable modernity and digital proficiency.
+Within the payments industry, it is widely believed that these nations will lead the way in becoming the first “cashless” societies, underscoring the paramount significance of digital payments in the region.
+This sentiment is reinforced by the noteworthy statistic that 84.65% of Swedes engage in online shopping, positioning them as the foremost population globally in embracing e-commerce.
+Additionally, according to the same report, Norway holds the distinction of being the second-largest e-commerce market in terms of revenue per shopper.
+Therefore, it comes as no surprise that the Nordics present an enticing prospect for cross-border merchants, making it imperative to familiarize themselves with the local payment methods in order to successfully expand into these technologically advanced nations.

 Split Payments; Going Dutch